-13-year-old Singaporean boy graduates from top Australian university with perfect GPA
+Singaporean boy, 13, graduates from top Australian university with perfect GPA

 He said: “I love reading research journals, sharpening my mind and coming up with new ideas.
 I hope I can be a researcher and composer.”

-When asked if he is worried about chasing his academic pursuits too early on in his life, Nathanael said he is more excited about his future.

-He said: “I don’t mind (learning) at a faster pace than my peers because I enjoy academia and journal papers.
+When asked if he is worried about chasing his academic pursuits too early in life, he said he is more excited about his future.
+“I don’t mind (learning) at a faster pace than my peers because I enjoy academia and journal papers.

 “I feel like we shouldn’t judge people, especially people like me, because everyone has a different path and is unique.”